Good safeguarding practice

 Domestic abuse

 A considerable proportion of safeguarding adults work relates to the abuse or neglect of people with care and support needs who are living in their own homes.
-Domestic abuse can take many other forms and be perpetrated by a range of people.
-Adult Safeguarding and Domestic Abuse This guide sets out the overlaps between safeguarding and domestic abuse and the approaches and legal frameworks for domestic abuse that can be used in the safeguarding context.
+Domestic abuse is one of the type of abuse and can take many other forms and be perpetrated by a range of people.
+Domestic Abuse Statutory Guidance issued by the home office provides a wide range of information about domestic abuse, including multi agency working to support the survivors of domestic abuse.

 Female Genital Mutilation

 FGM is illegal in the UK.
 It is also illegal to take a British national or permanent resident abroad for FGM or to help someone trying to do this.
-The Berkshire Child Protection Procedures includes a clear pathway on what to do if you suspect FGM.
+The Slough Child protection procedures includes a clear pathway on what to do if you suspect FGM.
+FGM pathway for Adults and children provides useful information.

 Indicators of Abuse

 Some adults at risk may reveal abuse themselves by talking about or drawing attention to physical signs, or – where verbal communication is limited or absent – displaying certain actions or gestures.
 Practitioners and carers need to be aware of these signs and understand what they may mean.
-This Good practice guide by SCIE lists possible indicators and examples of behaviour to help practitioners identify abuse.
+This Indicators of abuse by SCIE lists possible indicators and examples of behaviour to help practitioners identify abuse.
+This information from NICE Safeguarding adults in care homes provides details regarding indicators of both individual abuse and neglect, as well as organisational abuse and neglect.

 Adult safeguarding arrangements are there to protect individuals.
-Making safeguarding personal means it should be person-led and outcome-focused.
+Making safeguarding personal is a strength based approach which should be person-led and outcome-focused.
 It engages the person in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control as well as improving quality of life, wellbeing and safety.
-The Making Safeguarding Personal Toolkit sets out models, theories and approaches that safeguarding practitioners need to be aware of.
+The Making Safeguarding Personal sets out models, theories and approaches that safeguarding practitioners need to be aware of.
 It can be used as a practitioner guide for pointers on how to respond to individual cases, or as a starting point resource for service development.
-It has been designed as a resource that will develop over time and allow updates and amendments to be made as development takes place or innovative and effective practice comes to light.
+This approach is ever evolving in light of new developments and best practice.
+It advocates to put the person and their voice at the centre of all safeguarding practice.

 Mental Capacity Act

+Mental Capacity is at the heart of Safeguarding and should always be considered from the beginning of any Safeguarding process.
 The Mental Capacity Act (MCA) is designed to protect and empower individuals who may lack the mental capacity to make their own decisions about their care and treatment.
 It is a law that applies to individuals aged 16 and over.
-There is a Mental Capacity Act Code of Practice 2005
+There is a Mental Capacity Act Code of Practice 2005.
+In addition, there is a draft code of practice.

 Modern slavery and human trafficking